felixriese/hyperspectral-processing/README.rst

 **Dataset:**

-[2] S. Keller, F. M. Riese, N. Allroggen and C. Jackisch [Full citation of the dataset will soon be added]
+[2] S. Keller, F. M. Riese, N. Allroggen, and C. Jackisch, "HydReSGeo: Field experiment dataset of surface-subsurface infiltration dynamics acquired by hydrological, remote sensing, and geophysical measurement techniques" [Full citation of the dataset will soon be added]

 Code is Supplementary Material to
 ---------------------------------------